sovrynn/ecdosim/README.md

 This repo is solely devoted for the sim pipeline for anyone who wants to extend on this sim.

-If you just want the .blend files, look to releases.
+If you just want the .blend and .tif files, look to releases.

-.tif files are in `0-files`.

 ## Sim Pipeline